muratk5n/thirdwave/en/README.md

 ---

 :) No did not use "AI".
-This is simple linear algebra.
+Just simple linear algebra.

 ---